The translation of this document is outdated.

 Clause 6 of this Law.

-In addition to the duties of the head of the institution laid
+In addition to the duties of the head of the authority laid

 down in the law On Prevention of Conflict of Interest in